 Each spring, returning jumpers must complete a thorough refresher class that takes about two weeks to accomplish.
 Jumpers must pass a physical fitness test, review wildland fire tactics, demonstrate competence of jump procedures, and successfully perform at least five practice jumps.

 Rookie Smokejumper training is one of the most demanding courses in wildland fire.
-The four-week course is very physically demanding and requires candidates to successfully master a wide variety of smokejumper technical skills.
+The four-week or longer course is very physically demanding and requires candidates to successfully master a wide variety of smokejumper technical skills.

 Training has oversight for an active Emergency Medical Technician program with approximately 40% of the base’s smokejumpers certified as EMTs.